Custom service desks

 sendMessageToAgent() {

-// This code will communicate with the SD to give the message from the user to an agent.
+// This code communicates with the SD to give the message from the user to an agent.

 // ...